 The museum's exhibitions are housed in multiple permanent galleries.
-There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, an observatory and the international headquarters of the Organization for Bat Conservation.
-The major overarching theme to the exhibitions is the interconnectedness in nature.
-This idea is introduced to visitors in a unique, multi-media theater called the Connections Theater.
+There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, and an observatory.

 Open February 3, 2017